 “Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But, there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists.” — David G. Mcafee

 Belief in fairytales is a problem.
-To ignore those who believe in fairytales is also a problem because they are the ones who start religions.
+Ignoring those who believe in fairytales is also a problem because they are the ones who start religions.
 So, the only way to make the world a better place is the challenge their superstitions and mythologies instead of protecting their rights to uphold such dogma as fact.

 4) The Need to Proselytize